University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

 - `-n` Specifies a nucleotide FASTA input
 - `-O` `Salmonella`	Specifies the AMRFinderPlus organism/taxonomic group
-- `-o`	Specifies the output file amrfinder/ERR10479021_amrfinder.txt	Location and name of the output file
+- `-o`	Specifies the output file
 - `-d`	Specifies the AMRFinderPlus database

 **Important to remember**